-Although the Abigail Adams First Spouse Gold Coin is considered the second within the broader series, it was actually released simultaneously with the Martha Washington Gold Coin on June 19, 2007.
-Collectors scrambling to place orders for the first coins of the new series, bought the maximum mintage for both coins on the opening day of sales.
+Although the Abigail Adams First Spouse Gold Coin is considered the second within the broader series, it was actually released simultaneously with the Martha Washington coin on June 19, 2007.
+Collectors scrambling to place orders for the first issues of the new series, bought the maximum mintage for both coins on the opening day of sales.

 After the sell out, coins quickly began changing hands for premiums on the secondary market.
 The household ordering limit of five coins per option per household had prevented any mass ordering by individuals.
 Despite the initial excitement, prices eventually receded to a level just above the gold value, which resulted in a well known firm melting thousands of coins.